-While the bulk of my shop is made up of hand-printed wrapping paper, I offer a range of lino-printed cards too.
+Up until recently, I mainly sold hand-printed wrapping paper, but now you’ll find my virtual shelves filled with lino-printed cards instead.
 Occasionally, I’ll also pop other products into my Etsy shop to add variety and mix things up.

-At the time of writing this, my wrapping paper is packaged up using tissue paper and washi tape.
+At the time of writing this, cards are packaged up using tissue paper and washi tape.
 Washi tape peels off easier than Sellotape, so you can always reuse the tissue paper if you wish to.
 If you don’t have a need for it, just put it in with your normal paper recycling.

 The envelope your order will arrive in is made from brown paper and cardboard, so again, please pop this into your recycling once it’s served its purpose.